• The view north from Trophy Point at West Point

 Your Gateway to the Historic Hudson River Valley

-The Hudson River Valley Institute at Marist College is the academic arm of the Hudson River Valley National Heritage Area.
+The Hudson River Valley Institute at Marist University is the academic arm of the Hudson River Valley National Heritage Area.
 Its mission is to study and to promote the Hudson River Valley and to provide educational resources for heritage tourists, scholars, elementary school educators, environmental organizations, the business community, and the general public.
 Its many projects include the publication of the Hudson River Valley Review and the management of a dynamic digital library and leading regional portal site.

 Asset Publisher